danielw3b/ecoflow-powerstream-pwa/README.md

 - Iterative UI development based on real-world mobile testing

 Claude's assistance was instrumental in navigating undocumented API behaviour and building a production-quality app from scratch.
 Model used: Claude Sonnet (claude.ai).

+At the end also Gemini, Google’s primary conversational and agentic AI assistant was involved to recover the strange disappearance of code fragments in the last build. :)

 ## License